cosminadrianpopescu/azul/README.md

 Copy / pasting in `tmux` is painful with the tmux buffer.
 I mean it was the best solution at the time, but still...
 Synchronizing the terminal, vim and X clipboard was difficult.
-Especially when working from tty.
+Especially when working from tty or over ssh.

 In this respect, zellij was a big step forward.
 Open the terminal content inside vim and I was done.
 But still, it was a shortcut to click to open the